 On each scheduled workday, volunteers should meet at the Buxton and Landstreet Gallery at 571 Douglas Rd, Thomas, WV 26292 at 9 am.
-We will caravan to the Rail Trail and will work until noon each day.
+We caravan to the Rail Trail and work until noon each day.

 Visit our volunteering page and tell us how you’d like to help with this restoration project!
 Contact email@example.com for more information.